History of the filioque controversy: Photian controversy

 Later again around 860AD the controversy over the Filioque and the Frankish monks broke out in the course of the disputes between Photius and Patriarch Ignatius of Constantinople.
 In 867, Photius was Patriarch of Constantinople and issued an Encyclical to the Eastern Patriarchs, and called a council in Constantinople in which he charged the Western Church with heresy and schism because of differences in practices, in particular for the Filioque and the authority of the Papacy.
 This moved the issue from jurisdiction and custom to one of dogma.
 This council declared Pope Nicholas anathema, excommunicated and deposed.

 Photius excluded not only "and the Son" but also "through the Son" with regard to the eternal procession of the Holy Spirit: for him "through the Son" applied only to the temporal mission of the Holy Spirit (the sending in time).
 He maintained that the eternal procession of the Holy Spirit is "from the Father alone".
 This phrase was verbally a novelty.
 However, Orthodox theologians generally hold that in substance the phrase was only a reaffirmation of traditional teaching.
 Sergei Bulgakov, on the other hand, declared that Photius's doctrine itself "represents a sort of novelty for the Eastern church".

 Photius's importance endured in regard to relations between East and West.
 He is recognized as a Saint by the Eastern Orthodox Church and his line of criticism has often been echoed later, making reconciliation between East and West difficult.

 At least three councils (867, 869, 879) were held in Constantinople over the deposition of Ignatius by Emperor Michael III and his replacement by Photius.
 The Council of Constantinople of 867 was convened by Photius, so to address the question of Papal Supremacy over all of the churches and their patriarchs and the use of the filioque.

 The council of 867 was followed by the Council of Constantinople 869, which reversed the previous council and was promulgated by Rome.
 The Council of Constantinople in 879 restored Photius to his see.
 It was attended by Western legates Cardinal Peter of St Chrysogonus, Paul Bishop of Ancona and Eugene Bishop of Ostia who approved its canons, but it is unclear whether it was ever promulgated by Rome.

-Adoption in the Roman Rite
+Adoption in Latin liturgy

 It was only in 1014, at the request of the German King Henry II who had come to Rome to be crowned Emperor and was surprised at the different custom in force there, that Pope Benedict VIII, who owed to Henry his restoration to the papal throne after usurpation by Antipope Gregory VI, had the Creed, with the addition of Filioque, sung at Mass in Rome for the first time.

-Since then the Filioque phrase has been included in the Creed throughout all the Latin Rite except where Greek is used in the liturgy, although it was agreed to not be used by those Eastern Catholic Churches that were united with Rome by the Treaty of Brest.
+Since then the Filioque phrase has been included in the Creed throughout all the Latin liturgical rites except where Greek is used in the liturgy, although it was agreed to not be used by those Eastern Catholic Churches that were united with Rome by the Union of Brest.